National Drug & Alcohol Facts Week is January 21-26, 2020Last Updated: Tuesday, June 4, 2019

 NIDA National Drug and Alcohol Facts Week Resources

-It's National Drug & Alcohol Facts Week®!
+National Drug & Alcohol Facts Week® is right around the corner!
 Join us in helping teens get the facts about drugs and alcohol.

 Do you know the facts?
 Take the 2018 IQ Challenge and test your knowledge on drugs and alcohol.